What are the benefits of the online master’s program at Illinois?

 Can I specialize within aerospace engineering?

 Yes.
 There are opportunities for you to specialize in selected areas of aerospace engineering.
-See the suggested program tracts for our three main research areas: Aerodynamics, Fluid Mechanics, Combusion and Propulsion (AFMCP); Astrodynamics, Controls and Dynamical Systems (ACDS); and Structural Mechanics and Materials (SMM) plus the Aerospace Systems Engineering (ASE) option.
+See the suggested program tracks for our three main research areas: Aerodynamics, Fluid Mechanics, Combusion and Propulsion (AFMCP); Astrodynamics, Controls and Dynamical Systems (ACDS); and Structural Mechanics and Materials (SMM) plus the Aerospace Systems Engineering (ASE) option.

 Can I undertake a broad program of study?